CitrineInformatics/citrine-python/docs/source/data_extraction.rst

 In addition to defining variables, rows, and columns individually, there are convenience methods that simultaneously add multiple elements to an existing Ara definition.
 One such method is :func:`~citrine.resources.Ara.Definition.add_all_ingredients`, which creates variables and columns for every potential ingredient in a process.
-The user provides a link to a process template which must have a list of `allowed_names` corresponding to the names of the allowed ingredients in the process.
+The user provides a link to a process template that has a non-empty set of `allowed_names` (the allowed names of the ingredient runs and specs in the process).
 This creates an id variable/column and a quantity variable/column for each allowed name.
 The user specifies the dimension to report the quantity in: mass fraction, volume fraction, number fraction, or absolute quantity.
 If the quantities are reported in absolute amounts then there is also a column for the units.